Margaret McClory

 Therapeutic Benefits

 Making art can help express emotions in a different way to talking.
 Sometimes it can be difficult to talk directly about traumatic memories and emotions.
-It can be hard to find the right words to describe thoughts and feelings, but the processes involved in art making and the images themselves can help explore this and find a language for what was previously unsaid.
-Using art and looking at images can allow us to access our emotions in a compassionate way.
+Sometimes the issue is not obvious and it's difficult to find the right words to describe what's going on, but the processes involved in art making and the images themselves can help explore this and find a language for what was previously unsaid.
+Using art and looking at images can allow us to explore our emotions in a compassionate way.

-It is not necessary to be good at art to engage in art therapy, just a willingness to give it a go.
+Being good at art is not necessary at all, just a willingness to give it a go.

 Who is Art Therapy for?